 A: Doing what I do on Twitter and this website is a lot of fun for me.
 The conversations that develop from the things I post on Twitter are educational and entertaining.
 Laughing with all of you about Mr. Poison for example is quite enjoyable.
 It’s not like what I do at this website or on Twitter is a full-time job.
 It’s the furthest thing possible from a full-time job.
 As I have said, I am not old enough to be napping and reading books all day in my retirement.
 I am the type of person who needs a project.
 The Sharp Plays website and Twitter is one such little project.
 When I am not doing things on Twitter, I screw around with my algorithm ideas and designs.
 I am like Indiana Jones in search of the Algorithm of the Covenant.
 I am always trying to find a better formula or a new technique.
 I love using mathematics to solve life’s little mysteries.
-The project I am doing right now in developing an algorithm to assess the 1st Inning Yes/No Run Scored prop has come about 100% because of my interactions on Twitter.
-It’s new ideas like the run prop algorithm that come from my interactions here and Twitter.
+Developing an algorithm to assess the 1st Inning Yes/No Run Scored prop has come about 100% because of my interactions on Twitter.
 The Sharp Plays Betting Index is another idea I came upon because of my Twitter interaction.

-Q: Why don’t you sell more Robin Hood information?
+Q: Why don’t you sell more than one or two selections a week?

-A: First, I need to dedicate time to handle support for the Robin Hood selections.
-Whenever I am selling one I need to make sure I will be available all that day for any questions, emails, problems, etc. I can’t just throw it up on the website and then be off at an event.
+A: First, I need to dedicate time to handle support anytime I sell something.
+Whenever I am selling a selection I need to make sure I will be available all that day for any questions, emails, problems, etc. I can’t just throw it up on the website and then be off at an event.
 When it comes to gratuities I am constantly offered, I never really expected people to find my information as interesting and helpful as they do.
 I knew they would but never to the extent.
 I am flattered by the response frankly.
 I prefer to provide you something in exchange for your support.
 I know people say that what I provide on Twitter is why they want to provide gratuities and therefore I’m already providing you something.
-I thought of the Robin Hood selection as an option for people to show their appreciation for everything I post.
+I thought of the Robin Hood selection and the Premium Play as an option for people to show their appreciation for everything I post.
 At the same time and in return I can provide you something special for that support!
 You provide a payment to support things which are important to me and I provide you a guaranteed 1 unit of profit either initially on the Robin Hood Selection or through the Robin Hood Club.
-The 1 unit of profit is then paid to you by your book and you can use that money to support things important to you too!
+The 1 unit of profit is then paid to you by your book and you can use that money to support things important to you!

 Q: Why should I not just blindly follow the “known” bettor information that you post?